Support our Nonprofit Magazine!

 In addition to using words to explain what I am going through, self-awareness has also been key.

-Becoming self-aware has involved a great deal of honesty, accountability, and practice, and more than this, the desire to seek out the knowledge buried deep inside my mind.
-Journaling fosters self-awareness.
+Becoming self-aware has involved a great deal of honesty, accountability, and practice.
+I desire to seek out the knowledge that is buried deep inside my mind, and journaling fosters this self-awareness.

 So when my eating disorder behaviours resurfaced after years of thinking all that was behind me, the first thing I did (after admitting to myself there was a problem) was start journaling.